Fall Holidays and Jewish Students

 What can FWS (and other) instructors do to support Jewish students?

-New college students need to make their own decisions about religious observance.
-A sense of loss may accompany some decisions.
-In addition, students may be away from family, perhaps for the first time, during a season when they are using to celebrating together.
+Finally, remember that, while college students need to make their own decisions about religious observance, a sense of loss may accompany some decisions.
+Students may be away from family, perhaps for the first time, during a season when they are used to celebrating together.
+The mounting stresses of time and academic pressure are compounded, for these students, by layers of stress that may be invisible, but are real nonetheless.

 More news